Gabies/MyLoop/README.md

 **Optional Nice-to-have Stories**

 * Keep track of path completed (competition)
+* Draw a desired path on the map and save it
 * Favorite a path
 * Suggest trails based on favorites
+* Show top rated nearby paths
 * Count calories
 * Leaderboards
 * Trail Ranks (based on scenery, convenience, number of people completed the path)